wehs7661/ensemble_md/docs/getting_started.rst

 running, and analyzing GROMACS simulation ensembles.
 Currently, the package implements all the necessary algorithms for running synchronous replica exchange (REX) of expanded ensembles (EE), abbreviated as REXEE, as well as its multi-topology (MT) variation MT-REXEE.
-Our future work includes implementing asynchronous REXEE and other possible variations of REXEE.
+Our future work includes implementing asynchronous REXEE and other possible variations of the REXEE method.

 2. Installation
 ===============
 2.1.
 Requirements
 -----------------
-Before installing :code:`ensemble_md`, one should have working versions of `GROMACS`_.
+Before installing :code:`ensemble_md`, one should have a working version of `GROMACS`_.
 Please refer to the GROMACS documentation for full installation instructions.
-All the other pip-installable dependencies of :code:`ensemble_md` (specified in :code:`setup.py` of the package) will be automatically installed during the installation of the package.
+All the other pip-installable dependencies required by :code:`ensemble_md` (specified in :code:`setup.py` of the package) will be automatically installed during the installation of the package.

 .. _`GROMACS`: https://manual.gromacs.org/current/install-guide/index.html